 1) Breadth of Necessary Functionality

-There’s no point embedded a third-party SaaS application component if it doesn’t deliver the functionality you need.
+There’s no point in embedding a third-party SaaS application component if it doesn’t deliver the necessary functionality.
 So, right off the bat, broad utility is a crucial requirement.
-For embedded analytics, you should expect:
+To be the best embedded analytics tool, you should expect:

-• Variety of data visualization types, such as KPIs, tabular data tables, and heatmaps
+• A variety of data visualization types, such as KPIs, tabular data tables, and heatmaps

 • Reporting on a broad scope of data sets for full visibility